oplS17projects/Image-To-Sketch-Posterizing/CHUONG_VU.md

  The pixels list itself after get-argb-pixels, the value will be something like ``#"\377\276\255\235\377\276\255\...``.
 So it is necessary to convert it to list as ``'(255 190 173 157 255 190 173 157 255 190...)`` which is store as (A R G B A R G B A R G B...) so this will be easy for read out the value to calcuate.

-## 2. Recursive Interative Process
+## 2. Recursive Interative Process Pixels List

 By using the recursion function.
 I read RGB in the PixelsList.
 Passed it to join-value function which is used to convert to a 24 bits binary.
 I used the recursive interative process method that I learned from OPL class.
 This method take O(N) time to read 4 elements at time, convert and store it back to single list which take the space complexity is O(N/4).